 Did someone say milk?

 Has your milk come in yet?
-Ummmm have you seen my tits?
+Ummmm have you seen my breasts?

 Okay so I knew that at first you produce colostrum milk and then milk after that, but I thought it just faded out from colostrum to normal breast milk.
-I wasn’t expecting that my now already over sized breasts would triple in size and get extremely hard and engorged and look like I’ve just come home from Thailand with new breasts.
+I wasn’t expecting that my now already over sized breasts would triple in size and get extremely hard and engorged and look like I’ve just come home from getting breast implants.

-Milk is squirting everywhere, if baby unattached usually from getting drowned in milk, it ended with a babys’ face full of milk!
+Milk is squirting everywhere, if baby unlatched usually from getting drowned in milk, it ended with a babys’ face full of milk!

 This realization really hit me when I had my 2nd, it made me realize it was not that long ago that this was my first born and how much she had actually grown.